-Android users can use the xDrip+ Android app.
-The details for setting up offline looping with xDripAPS are described in the section below.
+The second method involves installing an application called xDripAPS onto your rig.
+The details for setting up xDripAPS are described in the section below.
 The naming can be confusing. xDrip+ (maintained by @jamorham) is the app being actively developed.
 While Google may lead you to several older versions of the xDrip/xDrip+ Android app, you can always get the latest version here: